DerGuru/The-Resonant/New Chapters/Part4/P4-01_New_Beginning.md

 Weeks turned into months.
 The program blossomed, drawing in more students and expanding its reach.
 Jason and Elyra worked tirelessly, refining their curriculum, developing exercises that challenged both the mind and body, and, most importantly, fostering a sense of community and belonging.

-RAE became an integral part of the teaching team, its vast knowledge and patient guidance invaluable.
-It helped Jason develop new methods, integrating technology and tradition in ways that hadn't been possible before.
+RAE became an integral part of the teaching team, her vast knowledge and patient guidance invaluable.
+She helped Jason develop new methods, integrating technology and tradition in ways that hadn't been possible before.

 Lina took on a pivotal role as well, coordinating logistics, ensuring every student received individual attention, and acting as a bridge between the theoretical and practical aspects of their training.